Welcome to the Rencore Tech Talks show. In this episode, I’m catching up with John White on SharePoint 2016 and the BI workloads.

 [Tobias]: Yeah.
 I want to clarify that because I got exactly this question the other day or a couple weeks back before Christmas about if I’m using Power BI, how do I present my chart in SharePoint on-premises?
 I didn’t know how to answer that question but I do now.

 [John]: You could iframe it.
 It’s the short answer.
-You could build something yourself that embeds that embeds an iframe in a page.
+You could build something yourself that embeds an iframe in a page.